Terms and Conditions

 - All heating and cooling equipment, lights and appliances inside your studio space must be turned off when not in use.

-- You acknowledge that the Nobbys-Whibayganba Headland is a shared pedestrian and service vehicle area.
+- You acknowledge and heed that the Nobbys-Whibayganba Headland is a shared pedestrian and service vehicle area.
 The site is part of the working Port.
 The site is under 24 hours camera surveillance.

 - From the WHS manual, supplied before your residency, be aware:

 - that there is no shelter along Macquarie Pier—at the gate or on the ramp.
 (It can be windy!);

 - No one is permitted outside the barrier fence that surrounds the site at any time.

 - You will be asked to supply your access requirements at the time of booking.

 - You are required to make all your own travel arrangements and bookings to and from Nobbys-Whibayganba Headland.
 You must meet the full cost of the Residency including all transportation fares to and from Nobbys-Whibayganba Headland and all other ancillary costs.